minnetkhan/Snake-Game/README.md

 # Snake-Game
-##snake game in c with all the basic features.
+Complete snake game in c with all the basic features.

 ###functionality
 turn up --> w <br>